fbpx

 Distribute these FREE tools to others that are planning their retirement

 The information provided may not cover all aspect of unique or special circumstances, federal regulations, and financial information is subject to change.
 To ensure the accuracy of this information, contact your benefits coordinator and ask them to review your official personnel file and circumstances concerning this issue.
 Retirees can contact the OPM retirement center.
-Our article is not intended nor should it be considered investment advice.
-Our articles and replies are time sensitive.
+Our article is not intended nor should it be considered investment advice and our articles and replies are time sensitive.
 Over time, various dynamic economic factors relied upon as a basis for this article may change.
+The advice and strategies contained herein may not be suitable for your situation and this service is not affiliated with OPM or any federal entity.
+You should consult with a financial or human resource professional where appropriate.
+Neither the publisher or author shall be liable for any loss or any other commercial damages, including but not limited to special, incidental, consequential, or other damages.

 Comments (0)| Print This Post Print This Post